-Last February I had the chance to visit India for the first time to photograph two weddings.
+Priyanka and Dev's wedding in Jodhpur, was certainly an amazing experience.
 I was already excited before going there because I had shoot Indian weddings in Greece and I knew how challenging but also enjoyable they are for a photographer.
-Priyanka and Dev’s wedding in Jodhpur was my second wedding in India in which I was fortunate to work with my good friend and excellent photographer, Nikos Gogas, whose shots of the same wedding can be found here
+This was my second wedding in India in which I was fortunate to work with my good friend and excellent photographer, Nikos Gogas.

 The couple lives in Singapore but since the groom studied in the London School of Economics, this was an international, lavish 3-day fête at the Gateway Hotel Jodhpur with many guests flying from the UK.The day before the wedding we visited Mehrangarh Fort for a photo session with the couple.
 A winding lane leads up the 125 metre high hill, on which the ancient fortress is built and features stunning views over the city.

 Weddings in India are certainly very big celebrations filled with traditions and spirituality.
 I literally cannot wait to be back in a few days for the next wedding in India that will take place in Raipur and Hyderabad.

 Vangelis works as a photographer for any wedding in Jodhpur and he also offers his services all over India.